Old-Fashioned Peanut Brittle

 Add the baking soda and gently stir until foamy.
 The baking soda makes it light and crispy, so do not be tempted to skip this step.

-On the sheet pan, you prepared with parchment paper, spread out the candy peanut mixture in a thin layer using a spatula.
+On the sheet pan you prepared with parchment paper, spread out the candy peanut mixture in a thin layer using a spatula.
 Do not use wax paper – the peanut brittle will stick to the wax paper.

 Let the peanut brittle harden and cool completely.
-Then you can break the brittle into pieces.
+Then, you can break the brittle into pieces.

-Voila, your peanut brittle is now ready to add to holiday dessert trays or gift baskets.
+Voila, your peanut brittle is ready to add to holiday dessert trays or gift baskets.

 PrintOld Fashioned Peanut Brittle